 Our students and staff are key to achieving excellence and to delivering the objectives outlined in our Strategic Framework 2015-2020.
 Our linked Equality Scheme recognises the need to encourage each and every student to flourish whilst removing barriers to success.
-Equality is central to our core mission to be a global force in teaching and research, and the creation of a new Deputy Pro-Vice Chancellor for Equalities to lead institutional development in this area reflects that commitment.
+Equality is central to our mission to be a global force in teaching and research, and our Deputy Pro-Vice Chancellor for Equalities leads our institutional development in this, reflecting that commitment.

 The University's Equality Scheme 2016-2020 has been developed around themes of inclusiveness, attainment, flexibility and embedding.
-As part of the development of the objectives we consulted with students to identify actions they felt the University should take to improve equality; and we have sought to address this feedback in our objectives.
-Progress against objectives will be reviewed annually as part of the Equality and Diversity Assurance Report to Council.
+As part of the development of the objectives we consulted with students to identify actions they felt the University should take to improve equality, and we have sought to address this feedback in our objectives.
+Progress against objectives is reviewed annually as part of the Equality and Diversity Assurance Report to Council.

-The University has been taking action to address the 11.5% (2014) attainment gap between BME students and white students achieving a first or upper second class honours degree.
+The University has been taking action to address the attainment gap between BME students and white students achieving a first or upper second class honours degree.
 We have delivered innovative mentoring and employability schemes for BME students, providing them with practical skills and role models for success in the workplace.
 The BME ambassador scheme, an initiative part-funded by the HEA, involves students engaging with staff in Schools and Departments to consider actions that can be taken to improve BME student inclusion, representation, engagement and to promote race equality.
 This project has been widely cited across the UK HE sector as an example of good practice in engaging and listening to BME students.
+We will continue to focus on developing this area of work and will be partners with Manchester University and Manchester Metropolitan University in a HEFCE Catalyst funded project as part of this.

-A website dedicated to supporting the success of BME students was launched in 14/15, and a supporting online platform for staff will be launched in 2016 with the aim of capturing, monitoring and evaluating the impact of ambassador activity.
-In 2015, School Equality and Diversity Champions have been tasked with working with BME student ambassadors to identify the issues that impact on their experiences, and have been asked to develop an action plan that identifies activities to make a positive difference.
+A website dedicated to supporting the success of BME students was launched in 2014/15, and a supporting online platform for staff launched in 2016 that captures the monitoring and evaluation of the impact of ambassador activity.
+The BME student ambassadors continue to work with School Equality co-ordinators to identify issues that impact on their experiences, and have developed action plans for activities that make a positive difference.
 There are over 200 BME students who are ambassadors and 10 College student leads.
-Ongoing institutional resource has been earmarked for the project and, following the launch of the online portal, the project will be evaluated in July 2017.
+Following the launch of the online portal, the project will be evaluated in July 2017.

 The ethnicity attainment gap is a sector-wide issue and forms much of the focus of work with students on equality issues in universities today.
 This is an area of activity that we will continue to pursue in relation to our work towards the ECU's Race Equality Mark.
-During 2016, we will evaluate current initiatives, such as the BME ambassador scheme, and deliver sessions for staff on understanding and developing race equality for students.
-We will, however, expand this work to identify and address differences in completion rates and attainment amongst other groups, such as LGBT and trans students, mature students, disabled students and those from socioeconomically disadvantaged backgrounds.
+We are expanding this work to identify and address differences in completion rates and attainment amongst other groups, such as LGBT and trans students, mature students, disabled students and those from socioeconomically disadvantaged backgrounds, and identify equivalent interventions.

 Around 6% of all University of Birmingham students have dependents.
 The University is one of only a handful that collects this information at registration and we are therefore now able to monitor the progression and retention of student parents.
 Since 2010, the University has helped support student parents establish a Guild Association, produce a pregnancy, maternity and paternity policy, and work towards a more inclusive curriculum that recognizes the needs of students with caring responsibilities.
-From 2015/16 we have further enhanced the support offered to student carers.
-Students will be identified at the point of registration (through self-selection), and offered support from the Vulnerable Student Officer who will work with the student to develop a Carer's Support
+From 2015/16 we have further enhanced the support offered to student carers identified above at (d), and developed a new University Policy for Student Parents, Guardians and Carers (effective from 2017/18).